OKRs Examples and Objective Setting

 Now that you’ve set your objectives, it’s time to establish milestones that show you whether you’ve reached your outcomes or not.
 These are metrics that should be clear, measurable, quantifiable, and with a specific time frame to be checked on your list.

-4. Involve Engineering Teams and Managers
+4. Involve Software Engineering Teams and Managers

-Ask engineers or engineering managers what they feel should happen or change in order to improve performance and productivity.
+Ask software engineers or engineering managers what they feel should happen or change in order to improve performance and productivity.
 Make a list of these suggestions and decide what are the key points to progress your objectives toward the desired outcomes.
 Engineering team members often have the best input on their struggles and roadblocks that hinder production.

 5. Make OKRs Transparent

-Once you’ve established clear objectives and their specific key results metrics, it’s time to make them known to everyone involved, such as engineers, engineering managers, and stakeholders.
+Once you’ve established clear objectives and their specific key results metrics, it’s time to make them known to everyone involved, such as software engineers, engineering managers, and stakeholders.
 This will make points easier to follow, make the process and desired outcomes clear to everyone, and it encourages alignment and accountability.
 Transparency also drives collaboration and better communication, promoting a healthier work environment for everyone.

 6. Review OKRs Progress Over Time